Li4n0/revsuit/README.md

 A more detailed wiki is being prepared, you can explore by yourself before it.

-## Advice and Communication
+## Feedback, Suggestions and Communication

-Submit an issue or contact me through Weixin: `Li4n06`
+Submit an issue or contact me through Weixin: `TGk0bjA2Cg==`

 ## Acknowledgements

 ### Reference

+This project draws on the code of the following outstanding projects:

 * [https://github.com/rmb122/rogue_mysql_server](https://github.com/rmb122/rogue_mysql_server)
 * [https://github.com/256dpi/newdns](https://github.com/256dpi/newdns)